Meal, Ready-to-Eat: Civilian use

-Criticisms
+Civilian taste-testing of MREs is popular.
+For example, the YouTuber known as Steve1989MREInfo reviews MREs and other rations from the U.S. or other countries (such as the Individual Meal Pack), as well as vintage rations like the K-ration for content on YouTube.
+He gives comprehensive reviews and information about each ration he has.

+Criticism

-Some of the early MRE main courses were not very palatable, earning them the nicknames "Meals Rejected by Everyone", "Meals Rejected by Ethiopia" (during the 1983–1985 famine in Ethiopia), or "Meals Rarely Edible".
+Some of the early MRE main courses were not very palatable, earning them the nicknames "Meals Rejected by Everyone", "Meals Rejected by Ethiopians" (during the 1983–1985 famine in Ethiopia), or "Meals Rarely Edible".
 Some individual portions had their own nicknames.
 For example, the frankfurters, which came sealed in pouches of four, were referred to as "the four fingers of death".
 Although quality has improved over the years, many of the nicknames have stuck.
 MREs were sometimes called "Three Lies for the Price of One ... it's not a Meal, it's not Ready, and you can't Eat it."
 As late as the 2010 deployment to Afghanistan, one veteran in November 2019 characterized MREs (the traditional Thanksgiving meal had been destroyed in an attack, and the standard MRE shipment partially destroyed) as "accursed things".

 Their low dietary fiber content could cause constipation in some, so they were also known as "Meals Requiring Enemas", "Meals Refusing to Exit", "Meals Refusing to Excrete", or "Massive Rectal Expulsions".
 While the laxative effect of xylitol sweetener (if excessively consumed) may contribute to a myth that the gum found in MREs contains a laxative, the crackers in the ration pack do contain a higher-than-normal vegetable content to facilitate digestion.
-In December 2006, comedian Al Franken (on his 8th United Service Organizations tour at the time) joked to troops in Iraq that he had his fifth MRE so far and "none of them had an exit strategy."
+In December 2006, comedian Al Franken (on his eighth United Service Organizations tour at the time) joked to troops in Iraq that he had his fifth MRE so far and "none of them had an exit strategy."
+By 2015, the average fiber content per pack of MRE has improved to an adequate 12 grams.

 A superstition exists among troops about the Charms candies that come with some menus: they are considered bad luck, especially if actually eaten.
-Some attribute this to a case of a dislike becoming a superstition (i.e. not eating them "just in case" or because it might make one's comrades uneasy).

 In March 2007, The Salt Lake Tribune invited three gourmet chefs to taste-test 18 MRE meals.
 None of the meals rated higher than a 5.7 average on a scale of 1-to-10, and the chicken fajita meal in particular was singled out for disdain, rating an average score of 1.3.
 In 2010, the New York Times reported that a French combat ration (such as cassoulet with accompaniments of deer pâté and nougat) could be traded for around five MREs, though by 2014 it was claimed that MRE menus had improved to the point that their worth had reversed.

 The vegetable cheese omelet MRE, Recipe No. 4, introduced in 2005, is generally considered the worst ever.
-Soldiers serving in Iraq dubbed it the "Vomelet", both for its appearance and taste.
+Soldiers serving in Iraq dubbed it the "Vomelet" (a pun with vomit), both for its appearance and taste.
 It was discontinued in 2009.